 Click on the image to find out more about the making of the song and buy it from iTunes.

-For a long time I have been promoting a system that can measure Innovation potential and help develop an Innovation blueprint for organisation in any sector.
+For a long time I have been promoting a system that can measure Innovation potential.
+The aim is to help develop an Innovation blueprint for organisations in any sector.
 Now it is time to focus on engineering and manufacturing.
-In the current economic climate there are organisations that will sadly fail and there are organisations that are doing well both in terms of Innovation and long term sustainability.
-For a good example based here in the UK take a look at Gripple Limited, a Sheffield based company that is both innovative in its leadership, products, structure and the adoption of shared ownership.
+In the current economic climate there are organisations that will sadly fail.
+There are organisations that are doing well both in terms of Innovation and long term sustainability.
+For a good example based here in the UK take a look at Gripple Limited, a Sheffield based company.
+It is both innovative in its leadership, products, structure and the adoption of shared ownership.

 Many businesses would like to copy Gripple but cannot, why?
 The reason is simple.
 We can copy buildings, products and manuals but we cannot copy what is inside the heads of employees.
 Truly innovative companies share certain traits but the sharing of knowledge, the creation of ideas and the frameworks that help to make up company culture are different.